-Amy is a screening site coordinator with the Connected Community Wellness Screen program and an on-site clinician with the Neenah Joint School District (HOPE).
-Amy has over 15 years of experience serving children, youth and families in a variety of systems including child welfare, coordinated services, juvenile justice, adult corrections, and private practice.
-Amy has also managed several county and statewide initiatives focused on mental health screening and services.
-Amy is passionate about infant, early childhood, and children’s mental health and is thrilled to be working with Neenah Joint School District to implement wellness screening for the community’s youngest students.
+Amy is a Program Manager with the Connected Community Wellness Screen program.
+Amy is a Certified Social Worker and Substance Abuse Counselor with nearly 20 years of experience serving children, youth, and families in a variety of systems including child welfare, coordinated services, juvenile justice, adult corrections, and private practice.
+Amy has also managed several county and statewide initiatives focused on trauma, family-focused substance abuse, early childhood mental health, and universal screening.
+Amy is passionate about infant, early childhood, and children’s mental health and is thrilled to be supporting the staff of the CCWS Program to serve families across the Fox Valley region.

 Wendy is a screening site coordinator and case manager for the Connected Community Wellness Screen program.
 She has more than 30 years’ experience in K-12 schools as a special education teacher and school administrator.
 Her most recent experience was in the Hortonville Area School District where she was involved in the development and implementation of E3, a comprehensive K-12 mental health/wellness program.
 Wendy is passionate about providing students with access to upstream prevention programs to help them develop coping and resiliency skills.
 Through her work in schools, Wendy sees the importance of providing emotional wellness screening to students so that early intervention can occur.
 She is a proponent of communication and collaboration with students, parents, school staff and other providers to ensure students’ success in all areas of their lives.